Anees0711/Opsteamflow-ai/README.md

 Most teams now have AI tools.
-What they do not have is a shared, inspectable way of using them: the same prompt produces different quality in different hands, no one can say whether an output is grounded in real sources, sensitive data leaks into prompts by accident, and nobody can answer "is this actually saving us time" with a number instead of a feeling.
+What they do not have is a shared, inspectable way of using them: the same prompt produces different quality in different hands, no one can say whether an output is grounded in real sources, sensitive data leaks into prompts by accident, and nobody can answer "is this actually saving our time" with a number instead of a feeling.
 OpsTeamFlow AI is the layer that fixes that.

 It is a Python library (with an optional HTTP API and dashboard) that gives a team six things that work
 together: